codefori/vscode-rpgle/README.md

 Depends on Code for IBM i due to source code living on the remote system.

+## FAQ

+1. **Does this only work with free-format?** The content assist and outline view only works with completely free-format (`**FREE`).
+The column assist is for fixed-format.
+2. **My copybook is not opening or prototypes are not coming from my copybook.** Right now, it is an explicit path to your member or streamfile.
+For example, if you're editing `YOURLIB/QRPGLESRC/HELLOWORLD.rpgle` and your copybook path is `QRPGLEREF,PRTYPE`, then it will assume the library of `YOURLIB`.
+For streamfiles, it will be relative to your working directory.
+For local files, it will be your VS Code workspace.
+3. **Does this work with local projects?** Yes!
+But, your local RPGLE must be the IFS style path on your `copy` and `include` directives.

 ## How to enable

 Enable these options in VS Code settings.